 Now weigh out the lanolin and stir into the melted butters until it has liquified.

 Next weigh out and stir in the hemp seed oil, lavender essential oil and Cyclomethicone.
 Follow with the vitamin E and neem oils, using graduated plastic pipette to measure out and add these ingredients.
 Mix well.

 Pour the body butter into a 4 oz. container of your choice.
 I used a small 4 oz. quilted Ball canning/jelly jar.
 (My 12 pack of jars came with a set of blank labels you see on the front of my lavender body butter.)
 You can easily find these at local grocery stores as well as big box stores.
 Keep in mind that this lavender body butter recipe will take a while to harden up.
 You can speed this up by placing it in the fridge.

 To use simply scoop out a small amount and rub onto skin as desired.
 Keep in mind that less is more.
 A little goes a long way and using too much will take the product longer to absorb.

 For label ideas for this lavender body butter be sure to check out my homemade cranberry non-greasy body butter recipe which instructs you on using sticker paper and stamp to make a seasonal sticker label for the top of the canning jar.
 If you liked this recipe you may also like my dry oil body spray recipe.

-For more homemade bath and body recipes be sure to visit Rebecca’s Soap Delicatessen.
-You can also find more skin care recipes and homemade Christmas gift ideas by following my Pinterest boards.
+You can find more skin care recipes and homemade Christmas gift ideas by following my Pinterest boards.
 If you’d like to read more from Soap Deli News be sure to follow me on Tumblr, Blog Lovin’, Facebook, Twitter and Instagram.